“What must I do to inherit eternal life?” this rich young ruler asked.

-The young man who came to Jesus was doing all that he thought might be required of him, but his actions were mechanical.
-His motives for fulfilling the commandments were not based on love – not his love of God and not his love for others.
-His motive was doing what was necessary for his own eternal security, but no more than that.
+The young man who came to Jesus was doing all that he thought might be required of him, but his actions did not arise from his love of God.
+They were merely mechanical.
+His motives for fulfilling the commandments were not based on love—not his love of God and not his love for others.
+His motive was doing what he thought was necessary for his own eternal security, but no more than that.

-Earlier I mentioned another person who had asked Jesus what he had to do to inherit eternal life.
+Earlier I mentioned that there was another person who had asked Jesus what he had to do to inherit eternal life.
 All that we know about this particular man was that he was a lawyer.

-When Jesus asked this man about how he had been following the commandments, the man quoted back to Jesus the commandments about loving God, and the one of loving his neighbor, the same commandments Jesus himself had quoted on the other occasion that I mentioned.
+When Jesus asked this man about how he had been following the commandments, the lawyer quoted back to Jesus the commandments about loving God and the one of loving one’s neighbor.
+These were the same commandments Jesus himself had quoted to the Pharisee Nicodemus.
 The lawyer’s answer was good, according to Jesus, but like the young ruler, this man also was looking to do only the minimum of what was required.

-Wishing to justify himself, he asked Jesus, “Who is my neighbor?”
+Wishing to justify himself and also so that he would not have to do more than necessary, the lawyer asked Jesus, “Who is my neighbor?”

-Jesus went on to tell the lawyer the now well-known story of the Good Samaritan, illustrating for him that the motivation for doing good for someone else should not be out of self-interest or so that one can merely appear to be righteous.
+Jesus went on to tell him the now well-known story of the Good Samaritan, illustrating for him that the motivation for doing good for someone else should not be out of self-interest, or so that one can merely appear to be righteous.
 It should be done for the benefit of the other person, despite what may or may not come back to you in return.

-In this story that Jesus told, of three people came upon a robbed and beaten man lying on the side of the road: a priest, a self-righteous Levite, and an ethnically unclean Samaritan.
-Of these three, only the Samaritan felt compassion on the man and helped him.
+In this story that Jesus told, three people: a priest, a self-righteous Levite, and an ethnically unclean Samaritan, came upon a robbed and beaten man lying on the side of the road.
+Of these three, only the Samaritan felt compassion for the man and helped him.
 This he did even at great personal expense.

 “Which one of these proved to be a neighbor?”
 Jesus asked the lawyer.